ddmitov/perl-executing-browser/doc/SETTINGS.md

   ``String`` displayed in a JavaScript Confirm popup box when the close button is pressed, but unsaved data in local HTML forms is detected.
 If no ``closeConfirmation`` object property is found, PEB exits immediately.

 ## Perl Scripts API
 Every Perl script run by PEB has a JavaScript settings object with an arbitrary name and fixed object properties.
-The name of the JavaScript settings object with a ``.script`` extension forms pseudo filename used to start the Perl script.
+The name of the JavaScript settings object with a ``.script`` extension forms settings pseudo filename used to start the Perl script.

 There are three methods to start a local Perl script: